Nevada juvenile court handles most cases involving minors (under 18) accused of breaking the law.

 What happens to my child’s juvenile record when they turn 21?

 Most juvenile court records in Nevada are automatically sealed when your child turns 21.
-However, if your child was tried and convicted as an adult, the record typically cannot be sealed until 5 to 10 years after the case closes, and some convictions may remain on their record permanently.
+However, if your child was tried and convicted as an adult, the record typically cannot be sealed until five to 10 years after the case closes, and some convictions may remain on their record permanently.

 What rights does my child have in juvenile detention?